Kia ora koutou. Ko Michelle Peat toku ingoa. He uni ahau o tangata te Tiriti.

 the conflict issues can happen.
 Then find ways to move forward.

 I like to think about life within community.
-Even when I feel like hiding away, I have found my own standing place within the sharing and hearing of story.
+Even when I feel like hiding away, I often find my own standing place within the sharing and hearing of story.